fabgrid/docs/src/illuminative/electronics.md

 # Requirements

 - Total of 1500 - 2000 lumen of luminous flux
-- Two-channel PWM drive
+- Two-channel constant current PWM drive
-- Current monitor per channel
 - Bluetooth interface
+- RTC (for sunlight tracking)

 # PCB Material

 The PCB for the driver circuit will be on a regular 2-sided Expoxy base material.
-The LED arrays themselves are going to be milled from aluminium base material, allowing lots of thermal energy to transit.
+The LED arrays themselves are going to be milled from copper-plated aluminium base material, allowing lots of thermal energy to transit.

 # Parts Choice